SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 It's also quite easy to impose further structures in the model to represent the reality.
 For example,  Banbura, Giannone & Reichlin(2010) partitioned $$f_t$$ into 3 factors: A global factor $$f_t^{G}$$ that loads on every economic indicator and summarize the general economic condition and two factors $$f_t^{N}, f_t^{R}$$ that loads on nomial indicators and real indicators separately to account for cross section structure within real and nominal indicators.

-Such a formation can be easily achieved via restrictions on the loading matrix and transition matrix.
+Such a formation can be easily achieved via restrictions on the loading matrix, the transition matrix and the covariance matrix.

 $$
 \Lambda = \begin{bmatrix}